 The Mountains that Qualify

 Here is a list of the mountains, shown from tallest to shortest, complete with a few briefing notes on each.
-Each mountain name in the list links to a specific page on the official site with more detailed information.
+Each mountain name in the list links to a specific page on the 4000-footers.com site (not AMC) with more detailed information.
 You’ll want to read each page thoroughly, and be sure to get a map (and know how to use it) before hiking any of them.